Estimated in-service date: 2019

 City of Aurora

 A Site Plan application was filed with the City of Aurora on July 14, 2017.
 This is the last jurisdictional approval required for the project.
-The City of Aurora Planning Commission and City Council will each review and a hold public hearing on the site plan application.
-We anticipate that the Planning Commission public hearing will take place on October 25 at 6 p.m. in City Council Chambers located at 15151 E. Alameda Parkway in Aurora.
+The City of Aurora Planning Commission will review and hold a public hearing on the site plan application on Wednesday, December 13.
+The hearing will be held in City Council Chambers on the 1st floor at 15151 E. Alameda Parkway in Aurora.

-In September 2016 we filed a 1041 application and a Location and Extent application with Arapahoe County in conjuction with the local permittin process.
+In September 2016 we filed a 1041 application and a Location and Extent application with Arapahoe County in conjunction with the local permitting process.
 The Location and Extent application was approved by the Arapahoe County Planning Commission on May 2, 2017.
 The Arapahoe Board of County Commissioners approved the 1041 application on May 16, 2017.

 On November 21, 2016 we filed a Location & Extent application with Douglas County in conjunction with the local permitting process for the project.
 The application was deemed complete by County staff and sent out for the referral period, which ended on December 12, 2016.
 The Planning Commission approved the application during a public hearing in February, 2017.
 The approval includes 9.4 miles of transmission line that will run through Douglas County as well as substation improvements at Daniels Park Substation.